-This exploratory, randomized, double blind, multicenter trial was designed to determine the safety and efficacy of maraviroc in subjects infected with dual/mixed co-receptor tropic HIV-1.
-Subjects were randomized in a 1:1:1 ratio to Selzentry once daily, Selzentry twice daily, or placebo.
+This exploratory, randomized, double-blind, multicenter trial was designed to determine the safety and efficacy of maraviroc in subjects infected with dual/mixed co-receptor tropic HIV-1.
+Subjects were randomized in a 1-to-1-to-1 ratio to Selzentry once daily, Selzentry twice daily or placebo.
 Selzentry treatment was not associated with increased risk of infection or HIV disease progression nor was it associated with a significant decrease in HIV-1 RNA compared to placebo.
 In addition, no adverse effect was noted on CD4 cell count.

 These ongoing, double-blind, randomized, placebo-controlled, multicenter studies enrolled approximately 1,000 subjects infected with CCR5-tropic HIV-1.
-All subjects received an optimized background therapy (OBT) of consisting of 3 to 6 antiretroviral agents (excluding low-dose ritonavir).
-They were then randomized 2:2:1 to maraviroc 300 mg once daily, maraviroc 300 mg twice daily, or placebo.
-Pooled analysis at 24 weeks revealed the percentage of subjects with a mean change from baseline to week 24 in HIV-1 RNA (log10 copies/mL) to <400 copies/mL was 60.8% in the Selzentry group versus 27.8% for placebo.
-The percentage of subjects with a mean change from baseline to week 24 in HIV-1 RNA (log10 copies/mL) to <50 copies/mL was 45.3% in the Selzentry arm compared to 23.0% in the placebo arm.
+All subjects received an optimized background therapy (OBT) of consisting of three to six antiretroviral agents (excluding low-dose ritonavir).
+They were then randomized 2-to-2-to1 to maraviroc 300 mg once daily, maraviroc 300 mg twice daily or placebo.
+Pooled analysis at 24 weeks revealed the percentage of subjects with a mean change from baseline to week 24 in HIV-1 RNA (log10 copies/mL) to <400 copies/mL was 60.8 percent in the Selzentry group versus 27.8 percent for placebo.
+The percentage of subjects with a mean change from baseline to week 24 in HIV-1 RNA (log10 copies/mL) to <50 copies/mL was 45.3 percent in the Selzentry arm compared to 23.0 percent in the placebo arm.
 The mean changes in plasma HIV-1 RNA from baseline to week 24 was -1.96 log10 copies/mL for subjects receiving maraviroc + OBT compared to -0.99 log10 copies/mL for subjects receiving OBT only.
-The mean increase in CD4+ counts was higher on maraviroc twice daily + OBT (106.3 cells/mm3) than on placebo + OBT (57.4 cells/mm3 ).
+The mean increase in CD4+ counts was higher on maraviroc twice daily + OBT (106.3 cells/mm3) than on placebo + OBT (57.4 cells/mm3).